-Working Group members considered whether there could be a means to require that all auctions occur in public.
-Some Working Group members suggested that it would be difficult to prevent auctions from going “underground.”
-One member proposed that the Applicant Guidebook or Terms & Conditions could state that private auctions are not permitted.
-The Registry Agreement could state that a TLD could be taken away from a registry if it was found that the registry participated in private auction.
-This threat alone could deter the practice of private auctions.
+Working Group members considered whether there could be a means to require that all auctions and other private resolutions occur in public.
+Some Working Group members suggested that it would be difficult to prevent auctions and other private resolutions from going “underground.”
+One member proposed that the Applicant Guidebook or Terms & Conditions could state that private auctions and other private resolutions are not permitted.
+The Registry Agreement could state that a TLD could be taken away from a registry if it was found that the registry participated in private auction or other private resolutions.
+This threat alone could deter the practice.

-The Working Group explored other possible means of discouraging private auctions in subsequent procedures.
-The Working Group discussed whether raising application fees could reduce the number of private auctions that take place.
-Some noted that while higher fees may discourage auctions, they would also have an impact on the ability of legitimate applicants to apply for TLDs.
-Others pointed out that a higher fee may not even discourage auctions because the windfall from losing auctions is potentially significant relative to the cost of the increased fee.
+The Working Group explored other possible means of discouraging private auctions and other private resolutions in subsequent procedures.
+The Working Group discussed whether raising application fees could reduce the number of private auctions and other private resolutions that take place.
+Some noted that while higher fees may discourage the submission of speculative applications, they would also have an impact on the ability of legitimate applicants to apply for TLDs.
+Others pointed out that a higher fee may not even discourage speculative applications because the windfall from losing auctions or other private resolutions is potentially significant relative to the cost of the increased fee.

-Some indicated that the intent of an applicant could be inferred by reviewing the volume of TLDs applied for, with the idea that an applicant with a few TLDs are less likely to be applying with the intention of entering into private auctions versus applicants who may apply for a portfolio of TLDs.
+Some indicated that the intent of an applicant could be inferred by reviewing the volume of TLDs applied for, with the idea that an applicant with a few TLDs are less likely to be applying with the intention of entering into private auctions and other private resolutions versus applicants who may apply for a portfolio of TLDs.
+Others disagree, pointing to the percentage of TLDs purchased versus sold of some of the larger registry operators.

 One Working Group member suggested that the Working Group may want to do additional research on ways that private auctions are discouraged in other industries to extract lessons learned.

-Members of the Working Group suggested that if the financial benefit of private auctions is eliminated by having the funds donated to a charity instead of another applicant it would, eliminate the financial incentive and help ensure that applicants apply for TLDs for legitimate purposes.
+Members of the Working Group suggested that if the financial benefit of private auctions and other private resolutions is eliminated by having the funds donated to a charity instead of transferred to another applicant, it could eliminate the financial incentive and help ensure that applicants apply for TLDs for legitimate purposes.
 However, it was noted that enforcing this requirement would be challenging.

-The Working Group discussed that another way to reduce the number of private auctions could be to encourage those in contention sets to resolve contention by other means.
-This idea of encouraging resolution of contention before it reaches auction, private or last resort, is similar to that noted in section [1.1] of this report on auctions of last resort.
-That section also discusses alternatives to auctions of last resort, such as relying on a determinative drawing, which some envision would make that resolution method more palatable to applicants, thus reducing the incentive to turn towards private auctions.
-While the WG did not envision that private auctions would be eliminated by establishing a more palatable alternative to auctions of last resort, a reduction in private auctions seems likely.
-WG members also discussed allowing joint ventures in cases of contention, believing it could reduce the pressure to resolve contention through private auctions.
+The Working Group discussed that another way to reduce the number of private auctions and other private resolutions could be to encourage those in contention sets to resolve contention by other means.
+This idea of encouraging resolution of contention before it reaches auction, private or last resort, and other private resolutions, is similar to that noted in section [1.1] of this report on auctions of last resort.
+That section also discusses alternatives to auctions of last resort, such as relying on a determinative drawing, which some envision would make that resolution method more palatable to applicants, thus reducing the incentive to turn towards private auctions and other private resolutions.
+Another mechanism suggested in section [1.1] of this report is the Vickrey auction, also seen as reducing or eliminating the need for ICANN auctions of last resort, as well as private resolutions..
+While the WG did not envision that private auctions and other private resolutions would be eliminated by establishing a more palatable alternative to auctions of last resort, a reduction seems likely.
+WG members also discussed allowing joint ventures in cases of contention, believing it could reduce the pressure to resolve contention through private auctions and other private resolutions.
 This line of discussion is closely connected to the topic of Application Change Requests, discussed in Section [1.4] below.